-The office also oversees the Ruth L. Gottesman Clinical Skills Center, a state-of-the-art facility built in 2009, to aid in the teaching and assessment of students’ clinical skills.
+The OME oversees the Ruth L. Gottesman Clinical Skills Center, a state-of-the-art facility built in 2009 to aid in the teaching and assessment of students’ clinical skills.
 The office also manages the school’s new Education Center, which fuses innovation in technology and flexible spaces designed to promote interactive large and small group learning.

 Ours is the only institution in the world to which Albert Einstein agreed to give his name.
 In addition to his stature as a scientist, Einstein’s moral and compassionate views on human affairs place him clearly in the camp of philosopher and humanist as well as scientist.
 Our students and faculty - indeed, all members of our community - continue to honor his legacy.
-Our graduates are committed to providing exceptional, compassionate clinical care and to the lifelong pursuit of biomedical knowledge that will improve the standard of medical care for all.
+Our graduates are committed to providing exceptional and compassionate clinical care as well as to the lifelong pursuit of biomedical knowledge that will improve the standard of medical care for all.